Methods of Payment

-Since the enactment of the 2006 Foreign Exchange Act, there are no restrictions on payments for goods and services being imported into Ghana.
-However, banks must submit reports of all payment transactions to the Bank of Ghana.
+In general, banks must submit reports of all payment transactions to the Bank of Ghana.
 Residents and non-residents are permitted to maintain foreign exchange accounts with local banks.
 Importers are allowed to undertake imports through direct transfer from these accounts up to $50,000 without pre-submitting documentation (an increase from $25,000 in 2014).
 Foreign exchange bureaus are in operation throughout Ghana.

 The Central Bank has taken steps to stem the tide known as the “Dollarization of the Economy,” which is a trend where many products and services are quoted in U.S. dollars rather than the domestic currency.
 Although the practice is prohibited, it is still common in advertising and sales of real estate, automobiles, hotel accommodation, rent, and education, especially schools offering international courses.
 The current rule is for institutions that believe they have a business case for pricing their products or services in U.S. dollars may apply for a license from the Central Bank; however, many businesses that do not have such licenses still engage in the practice.
 The Central Bank has given strong indication that it will no longer grant such licenses and will strictly enforce the laws by identifying and prosecuting such offenders.

 For an up-to-date list of Ghanaian merchant and commercial banks that have correspondent U.S. banks, please contact the U.S. Commercial Service Ghana.